Alonzo A. Skinner: Later life

 After serving on the Supreme Court he then served as a circuit court judge for the state from 1867 to 1870.
 Skinner was then appointed as a customs collector for the United States at Empire City, Oregon.
-However, he suffered from bad health and moved to California in 1877 to attempt to improve his health, but died that year on April 30 in Santa Barbara, California.
+However, he suffered from poor health, and moved to California in 1877 in an effort to improve it.
+He died April 30 of that year in Santa Barbara.